umgefahren/image-comp-lib-rust/README.md

 The grid, the cluster colors, the lines are converted in Vectors of u8 and then converted into bytes.

-### ~~Deflate~~ Zlib
+### ~~Deflate~~ Zstd

-Grid and lines bytes representations are compressed with the ~~deflate~~ zlib algorithm.
+Grid and lines bytes representations are compressed with the ~~deflate~~ Zstd algorithm.
 This should achieve the compression and provides an opportunity to optimization.

 ### Write File